 Need to make a microwavable heating pad in a hurry?
 I’ve got the easiest hack for making a reusable heating pad in UNDER FIVE MINUTES!!

-If you have little ones running around, chances are you have at least a few pairs of those adorable little baby leg warmers sitting in a drawer.
-While culling our collection recently, I was brainstorming for ideas on how to reuse them.
+If you have little ones running around, chances are you have at least a few pairs of these adorable little baby leg warmers sitting in a drawer.
+While weeding out our collection recently, I was brainstorming for ideas on how to repurpose them.
 Not coming up with anything, I tossed them into the donate box.

-However, later that day, my daughter was looking for our rice heating pad for a strained muscle, and I remembered that I had to throw it away after it took an unfortunate dip in the sink (courtesy of one ornery 6-year-old).
+Later that day, my daughter was looking for our rice heating pad for a strained muscle, and I remembered that I had to throw it away after it took an unfortunate dip in the bathroom sink (courtesy of one ornery 6-year-old boy)…

-Needing to make a new rice heating pad in a hurry, it dawned on me that those old baby leg warmers might make a pretty fantastic substitute for the fancier pattern that I’ve used in the past.
-At this point, I didn’t really want to drag out the sewing machine, but I thought that maybe with a little bakers twine, I could create a no-sew version.
+Needing to make a new heating pad in a hurry, it dawned on me that those old baby leg warmers might make a pretty fantastic substitute for the fancier diy heating pad pattern I’ve used in the past.
+At this point, I didn’t really want to drag out the sewing machine, but I thought that maybe with a little bakers twine and a few cups of rice, I could create a no-sew homemade heating pad.